 - The application should include the name ad symbol of the party, as well as the address of its head office.

 - Once registered, a political party allows a reserved symbol that will appear on all ballots during elections.

-- Parties are also allowed to field candidates for elections as long as they agree to adopt the rules and regulations set by the Election Commission.
+- Parties are also allowed to field candidates for elections if they agree to adopt the rules and regulations set by the Election Commission.

-In India, to begin any political party, it is essential to understand the guidelines and process involved.
+To begin any political party in India, it is essential to understand the guidelines and process involved.
 We can help you with every process step, from registering your party name to submitting your final application.

-We have many years of experience assisting businesses and individuals register their political parties, so please Reach us today to get started on your application for further information.
+We have many years of experience assisting businesses and individuals in registering their political parties, so please Reach us today to get started on your application for further information.